 Christmas on the Square is a family-friendly event for all ages, but there are some special activities sure to please the young’uns.

-Swing by Speakeasy Books and More where the kiddos can write down their Christmas wishes and mail them to Santa.
-Slip those letters in Santa’s mailbox and The Big Guy will send a personalized letter back to your child.
+The kiddos will have an opportunity to write down their Christmas wishes and mail them to Santa.
+They will get a thrill when they slip those letters in Santa’s mailbox and then The Big Guy will send a personalized letter back to each child.

 Holiday Decor & More

 Santa and Mrs. Claus won't be the only ones being sought after for Christmas photo ops.